 KCSB is reaching into its audio archives to remaster and edit the original series.
 The station will also host special guests and supplementary segments at the end of each weekly broadcast, bringing listeners new reflections on the causes and impacts of that important time in our region’s history.
 Parallels between the subjects of the series and our current moment will also be considered.

-KCSB’s updated re-airing of Don’t Bank on Amerika follows the station’s area premiere in November of William Kunstler: Disturbing the Universe, a documentary film about the radical attorney blamed by some for inciting the arson.
+KCSB’s updated re-airing of Don’t Bank on Amerika follows the station’s sneak preview in November of William Kunstler: Disturbing the Universe, a documentary film about the radical attorney blamed by some for inciting the arson.
 Other events commemorating this milestone anniversary are also planned for UCSB’s All-Gaucho Reunion Weekend (April 23-25).

 About Malcolm Gault-Williams: Writer and producer of the series Don’t Bank on Amerika, Malcolm Gault-Williams became a student DJ at KCSB-FM in 1969, through the period of the I.V. riots.
 During the 1980s, Gault-Williams served as KCSB’s non-student manager and later its staff advisor.
 Leaving broadcasting in the 1990s for a brief career in the computer industry, Gault-Williams continued his work as a writer.
 In the new millennium he returned to UCSB, joining the staff at Davidson Library.
 An overview of his work on the history behind Don’t Bank on Amerika can be found here.